melezhik/sparky/docs/job_api.md

 ## Job meta

-Job meta strings is a lightweight alternative to job stash, child job may send some feedback to a parent job by just adding meta information to report:
+Job meta strings is a lightweight alternative to job stashes, child job may send some feedback to a parent job by just adding meta information to report:

 Code in child job: